Top 30+ Celtic Symbols And Their Meanings

 Celtic Awen symbol

-Aven (three rays of light) causes heated discussions among fans of neo-paganism and experts in the Druid’s practice.
-Some say that these are three elements (water, earth, air); someone believes that this is a generalization of the physical, rational.
-Spiritual principles of a person, someone claims that this symbolizes the inseparability of love, mind, and truth.
-There is also the idea of awakening the truth; the desire to know the truth is played out, to protect it, and to embody it in life.
+Aven (three rays of light) is hotly debated among fans of neo-paganism and specialists in Druidic practice.
+Some say that it is the three elements (water, earth, air), and some believe that it is a generalization of the physical and rational.
+Spiritual beginnings of man, some say, symbolize the inseparability of love, reason, and truth.
+The idea of the awakening of truth is also present here: the desire to know the truth, to protect it, and to realize it is played out.

 8 Claddagh Ring